-Visual communication is part of our everyday life, we see it online, on the TV and in our geographical locations.
-The effective use of communicating visually is complex and includes requires the creative to correctly interpret a brief, develop conceptually concepts around the brief, be able to critique the idea and interpret the mode of delivery for the audience.
-In this module you will learn how to determine your intent of visual communication specific to your target audience for photo images.
+Visual communication is part of our everyday lives – we see it online, on the TV and in our geographical locations.
+The effective use of communicating visually is complex and requires the creative to correctly interpret a brief, develop conceptual ideas around the brief, be able to critique the idea, and interpret the mode of delivery for the audience.
+In this module, you will learn how to determine your intent of visual communication specific to your target audience for photo images.

 What is Visual Communication?

 Disadvantages of Visual Communication